-Students who intend to transfer to a four-year program at a college or university in Washington should see the drama advisor for information on special requirements, if any, of that school.
-This information may have a bearing on courses the student chooses to satisfy distribution requirements.
+If you intend to transfer to a four-year program at a college or university in Washington State, you should see the drama advisor for information on special requirements, if any, of that school.
+This information may have a bearing on courses you choose to satisfy distribution requirements.

 A maximum of 15 credits in DRMA 100 level courses may be credited toward an Associate in Arts Degree.
-Up to 5 credits in DRAMA may be used as Humanities distribution credits.
+Up to 5 credits in Drama may be used as Humanities distribution credits.